A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Mathematical background and theory

-where $\diag(\tilde{\mb{z}})$ is the diagonal matrix created from the elements of $\tilde{\mb{z}}$ and $\tilde{\mb{F}} \in \complex^{M \times N}$ is referred to as the free-field matrix \cite{liu-hifu} which is the mapping of the pressure in the absence of aberrations.
-This model relies on the assumption that tissue aberrations can be modelled as an infinitesimally thin aberrator in front of the transducer \cite{liu-hifu}.
+The above model for the pressure field $\tilde{\mb{p}}$ relies on the assumption that tissue aberrations can be modelled as an infinitesimally thin aberrator in front of the transducer \cite{liu-hifu}.
 The measured displacement in MR-ARFI images is proportional to the total intensity of the signal which is equal to the square of the modulus of pressure \cite{maier}.
-The constant of proportionality is generally unknown but it can be estimated in a calibration step as discussed in Section 3.2.1.
+The constant of proportionality is generally unknown but it can be estimated in a calibration step as discussed in Section~\ref{sec:calibration}.
 Throughout the remainder of this article the constant of proportionality is accounted for in the free-field matrix.
 To this end, let $\tilde{\mb{d}} \in \reals^M$ be the vector of displacements at each voxel.
 Then

-where $\tilde{\mb{p}}^\ast$ denotes the element by element complex conjugate of $\tilde{\mb{p}}$.
+where $\tilde{\mb{p}}^\ast$ denotes the element wise complex conjugate of $\tilde{\mb{p}}$.
 In practice, a finite number of $J$ sonication tests are performed where vectors $\tilde{\mb{z}}_j$ for $j =1,\cdots, J$ are prescribed as input at the transducer and give rise to MR-ARFI images.
 Each image can be summarized as a vector of displacements $\tilde{\mb{d}}_j$.
 These measurements constitute a dataset that is used to estimate the aberrations $\mb{a}$.
 Then, a model is needed in order to relate $\mb{a}$ to the entire displacement dataset.
 Define the matrices